divyanshusahu/Intern/README.md

 **Output Log (outputLog.vue, outputLog.css)**

+outputLog.vue is used create request to the server to check for the output file.
+If output file in generated and uploaded to the S3 bucket.

 **All Inputs Popup (allInputs.vue)**

 ### Backend

+#### Getting Started

-Python Flask framework is used for backend.
+Python3 and Python Flask framework is used for backend.

 ```bash
 cd backend